Post job

 A Contractor-Paralegal works for a law firm or corporate legal department for a specified amount of time, or for a specified task.
 They can be specialized in the entertainment industry or in providing services to healthcare companies and insurance providers.

-There are some key differences in responsibilities as well.
-For example, a litigation legal assistant responsibilities require skills like "proofreading," "administrative tasks," "dictation," and "excellent organizational."
+There are some key differences in the responsibilities of each position.
+For example, litigation legal assistant responsibilities require skills like "proofreading," "administrative tasks," "dictation," and "excellent organizational."
 Meanwhile a typical contractor-paralegal has skills in areas such as "in-house counsel," "contract database," "due diligence," and "contract review."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A Bankruptcy Paralegal assists lawyers and their clients through the bankruptcy process.
 Their primary duties include collecting and reviewing paperwork for petitions, drafting pleadings, and preparing all documents required by the bankruptcy court.

-But both careers also use different skills, according to real litigation legal assistant resumes.
-While litigation legal assistant responsibilities can utilize skills like "travel arrangements," "proofreading," "administrative tasks," and "litigation support," some bankruptcy paralegals use skills like "debtor," "credit reports," "bankruptcy court," and "relief."
+Each career also uses different skills, according to real litigation legal assistant resumes.
+While litigation legal assistant responsibilities can utilize skills like "travel arrangements," "proofreading," "administrative tasks," and "litigation support," bankruptcy paralegals use skills like "debtor," "credit reports," "bankruptcy court," and "relief."

-On the topic of education, bankruptcy paralegals earn similar levels of education than litigation legal assistants.
-In general, they're 0.1% less likely to graduate with a Master's Degree and 2.1% less likely to earn a Doctoral Degree.
+Bankruptcy paralegals earn similar levels of education than litigation legal assistants in general.
+They're 0.1% less likely to graduate with a Master's Degree and 2.1% less likely to earn a Doctoral Degree.

 Paralegals are law firm or legal department employees who work on cases with lawyers.
 They handle different activities, usually administrative or clerical, such as organizing and maintaining files, updating records, and managing correspondences, among others.
 Paralegals also handle different activities directly related to active cases being worked on by lawyers in the firm or department.
 They assist lawyers on cases by preparing materials needed for trials, conducting legal research, verifying trial facts, helping during interviews, getting statements from those involved in the case, and creating presentation materials.
 Paralegals should have knowledge of laws and should be familiar with landmark cases.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from litigation legal assistants resumes, they are more likely to have skills like "proofreading," "administrative tasks," "dictation," and "excellent organizational."
-But a paralegal might have skills like "real estate closings," "due diligence," "legal issues," and "legal articles."
+The required skills of the two careers differ considerably.
+For example, litigation legal assistants are more likely to have skills like "proofreading," "administrative tasks," "dictation," and "excellent organizational."
+But a paralegal is more likely to have skills like "real estate closings," "due diligence," "legal issues," and "legal articles."

 A Corporate Paralegal helps attorneys gather information and materials in preparation for different kinds of cases, hearings, or meetings.
 They also work in the legal departments of large corporations and for government agencies.